VincentHenric/IASD_privacy/README.md

 ## Reproducing results of the article

-When the `experiment.py` script is run it launches a set of experiments that can then be analysed in `result_analysis.ipynb`.
-This code can be seen as an example on how everything works together.
+To reproduce the Figure 4 of the article, run the `experiment.py` file.
+Then results can be imported in `result_analysis.ipynb` for analysis.